tcltk/tcllib/support/releases/history/README-2.0.txt

 	 In other words, Tcllibc is now __built by default__, requiring a Critcl installation.

-	 Eben so, Tcllibc is __still optional__, and Tcllib can still be built and installed without it.
+	 Even so, Tcllibc is __still optional__, and Tcllib can still be built and installed without it.

        - To install only Tcllib use the new target `install-tcl`.